MirjamC/xml-workshop/_sources/7_alto_ET.md

 # 7. Practical: Extract information from the Alto format with ElemenTree

-In this lesson ,we are going to work with the Alto and Didle format.
+In this lesson we are going to work with the Alto and Didle format.
 As shown in lesson ***6***, the Alto and Didle are connected to each other.
 The Alto stores the plain text and the Didl the metadata of the newspaper.
 For this lesson, we assume that you have followed the practical lesson 4.

 This lesson contains the following content: